siemens/InnerSourcePatterns/patterns/1-initial/walk-the-innersource-talk.md

 repositories.
 1. Encourage asynchronous collaboration, especially across locations and time zones, to foster inclusiveness and reduce dependency on synchronous coordination.
+1. Guide new contributors with patience and understanding, creating a welcoming environment where mistakes are seen as learning opportunities.
+Provide constructive feedback in a respectful and supportive manner, remembering that everyone was once a beginner.

 💡 Possible Resolutions